 Or I will massage the cabbage first, let it marinate for 30 minutes and eat it on the day.
 I use lemon juice in this version.

-The First Sep - Shred and Wash the Cabbage.
+Step 2 - Shred and Wash the Cabbage

 🍽 Serving Suggestions